DAILY LIFE IN ANCIENT GREECE

 Athletes competed in boxing, wrestling, running, horse racing, chariot racing and the pentathlon (five athletic events).
 Winners were not given medals.
 Instead they were given a crown of leaves.

 Women were not allowed to take part in the games.
 They were not even allowed to watch.
-(If they were caught watching they were executed by being thrown off a cliff).

 The history of games and leisure

 Ancient Greek women wore rectangles of woollen cloth folded and pinned together with holes for the arms and head.
 It was tied at the waist.
 This garment was called a peplos.

 Towards the end of the 5th century some Greek women began to wear a long linen tunic called a chiton.
 Women also wore cloaks called himations.
 Women wore jewellery like necklaces, bracelets and anklets.
 Rich women carried parasols to protect them from the sun.

 Women did not cut their hair unless they were mourning.
 It was worn in many different styles.